zstreet87/network_protocols/README.md

 ## Requirements

-Need the ibverb libraries to use the RDMA protocols.
+Need the ibverb libraries to use the RDMA protocols on InfiniBand fabric.

 ```bash
 ➜ sudo apt update